MarkvanMents/docs/content/developerportal/operate/calculate-diskspace-of-a-cloud-app-environment.md

----
-title: "Calculate the Total Amount of Disk Space of a v3 Cloud App Environment"
+# Calculate the Total Amount of Disk Space of a v3 Cloud App Environment
-parent: "metrics"
-menu_order: 25
-description: "Describes calculating disk space on a Mendix Cloud Version 3 environment."
-tags: ["Mendix Cloud", "cloud", "v3", "Disk Space"]
----

 ## 1 Introduction